-Pairwise comparisons between the samples collected at the same TOD in different treatment scenarios revealed a total of 4739 (15.9% of the 29773 protein-coding genes) and 10330 (19.5% of the 52 872 protein-coding genes) unique DEGs in cowpea and soybean, respectively (Fig. S2C, see online supplementary material).
-The top 20 DEGs were analysed for each of the nine pairwise comparisons in the two crops (Fig. S4, Table S3, see online supplementary material).
-Among them, the ABA signaling gene HIGHLY ABA-INDUCED PP2C GENE 3 (HAI3) and the aquaporin gene TONOPLAST INTRINSIC PROTEIN 2;3 (TIP2;3) drew our attention because they were only found in the top DEG list of cowpeas and were specific to the MD stage, thus were likely related to water conservation in cowpea under this condition, provided their putative functions in stomatal physiology [18, 19].
-In soybean specifically, multiple FASCICLIN-LIKE ARABINOGALACTAN (FLA) genes, which are putatively involved in cell expansion and cell wall architecture [20], were among the top down-regulated DEGs.
-Two of soybean GABA transporter 1 encoding genes, which putatively play a role in regulating leaf senescence [21] were also among the top upregulated DEGs under both MD and SD.
+Pairwise comparisons between the samples collected at the same TOD in different treatment scenarios revealed a total of 4,739 (15.9% of the 29,773 protein-coding genes) and 10,330 (19.5% of the 52,872 protein-coding genes) unique DEGs in cowpea and soybean, respectively (Fig. S2C).
+The top 20 DEGs were analyzed for each of the nine pairwise comparisons in the two crops (Fig. S4, Table S3).
+Among them, the ABA signaling gene HIGHLY ABA-INDUCED PP2C GENE 3 (HAI3) and the aquaporin gene TONOPLAST INTRINSIC PROTEIN 2;3 (TIP2;3) drew our attention because they were only found in the top DEG list of cowpeas and were specific to the MD stage, thus were likely related to water conservation in cowpea under such condition.
+In soybean specifically, multiple FASCICLIN-LIKE ARABINOGALACTAN (FLA) genes, which are putatively involved in cell expansion and cell wall architecture18, were among the top downregulated DEGs.

 To more comprehensively understand the functional relevance between all of the DEGs and water use behavior, gene ontology (GO) enrichment analyses were performed.
-In the leaves of MD-stressed soybean, GO terms related to photosynthesis, cell wall and fatty acid metabolism were enriched by downregulated genes; in contrast, most of these GO terms were not enriched in cowpea leaves suffering from MD, which was consistent with a dehydration avoidance mechanism known for this crop (Fig. S5, see online supplementary material).
-As the soil drought became more severe, the two species exhibited more similar GO enrichment profiles, including those related to photosynthesis, cell wall, carbohydrate metabolism and protective/ repair processes.
+In the leaves of MD-stressed soybean, GO terms related to photosynthesis, cell wall and fatty acid metabolism were enriched by downregulated genes; in contrast, most of these GO terms were not enriched in cowpea leaves suffering from MD, which was consistent with a dehydration avoidance mechanism known for this crop (Fig. S5).
+As the soil drought became more severe, the two species exhibited more similar GO enrichment profiles, including those related to photosynthesis, cell wall, carbohydrate metabolism and protective/repair processes.
 Despite these commonalities, we observed interesting species-specific regulations.
-For example, GO terms related to phosphate/phosphorus/phosphorylation and lipid metabolism were enriched by upregulated genes only in soybean, indicating more profound involvement of morphological and nutritional factors such as cuticle and wax properties and Pi status in the soybean responses to severe drought.
-On the other hand, developmental process and aromatic compound biosynthetic process that is related to secondary metabolism were enriched in cowpea (Fig. S5, see online supplementary material), implying more versatile drought-coping strategies in this species.
+For example, GO terms related to phosphorus metabolism/phosphorylation and posttranslational protein modification were enriched by upregulated genes only in soybean, while developmental process and aromatic compound biosynthetic process that is related to secondary metabolism were enriched in cowpea (Fig. S5), implying more versatile drought-coping strategies in cowpea.